VLDB-Solutions/DBSEE/README.md

 The team at VLDB have been acquiring and modifying Teradata best practice beliefs since 1989.

 DBSee represents the Teradata best practice beliefs that can be checked for programmatically.
 DBSee consists of a set of SQL scripts developed by VLDB that run against the Teradata data dictionary.
-Each script looks for a separate Teradata best practice violation.
+Each script can be used to inform a user of the current state of their Teradata system.

 ### What Does DBSee Check?